synedra/katacoda-scenarios/node-stargate/step3.md

 `http :/rest/v2/schemas/keyspaces/workshop/tables`{{execute}}

 ## 2. Add some rows
 Great!
 The table is created.
 But it's kind of dull with no data.
-Since it's looking for firstname and lastname, add a few different rows with that data.
+Since it's looking for firstname and lastname, add a couple different rows with that data.

 `http POST :/rest/v2/keyspaces/workshop/cavemen json:=' {